-These best practices have generally been developed for cultural objects in the public domain.
-If you have digitized objects that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.4
+These best practices have generally been developed for cultural resources in the public domain.
+If you have digitized cultural resources that are protected by copyright, best practice is to clearly communicate the terms of that agreement with any users as thoroughly as possible.5

 7.7.2.
 Licensing Best Practices (Metadata and Descriptions)

-Section 5.3 explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural objects than digitized versions of the objects themselves.
+Section 5.3 explains that digitizing institutions may have more legal rights in information such as metadata and descriptions of digitized cultural resources than digitized versions of the cultural resources themselves.
 Nonetheless, it is best practice for digitizing institutions to license all metadata and descriptions using the CC0 license.

 Other permissive licensing structures (such as the attribution requirement of a CC BY license) can create unintended challenges for downstream users of metadata and descriptions.
 Metadata and descriptions will often be used in large-scale analysis or other data-driven investigations.
 Determining the proper way to comply with even a seemingly straightforward attribution requirement in a CC BY license can present disproportionate challenges to users, discouraging the types of uses you may hope to encourage.

-As with the digitized objects themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
+As with the digitized cultural resources themselves, nothing in the use of CC0 prevents the digitizing institution from requesting attribution or feedback on re-use.
 The difference between a request and a legally binding demand increases the amount of flexibility available to the user.